radiosilence/blit/web/src/pages/cv.md

 - Developed an internal Android app for bike delivery drivers with job viewing, note and photo uploads, training features, and customer payment functionality.
 - Utilized IaC, GitOps, CDK, Lambda, DynamoDB, and API Gateway to create an infrastucture that seamlessly integrated with existing systems.
-- Used React Native, MobX State Tree, and AWS Amplify for the app.
+- Used React Native, MobX-State-Tree, and AWS Amplify for the app.
 - Established a comprehensive BitBucket Pipeline for deploying infrastructure, incorporating CloudFront outputs, and automating app builds with minimal configuration needed.
 - Enhanced security measures in existing infrastructure code through rigorous auditing and patches.